-Forecast issued at 4:30 pm CST on Monday 21 April 2014.
+Forecast issued at 4:30 pm CST on Wednesday 30 July 2014.

-Forecast for the rest of Monday
+Forecast for the rest of Wednesday

-The next routine forecast will be issued at 5:30 am CST Tuesday.
+The next routine forecast will be issued at 5:30 am CST Thursday.